 - Have a job that requires repetitive motion (lifting, bending, etc.)

 For patients experiencing back or neck pain as a result of a vertebral subluxation, conservative treatments, like chiropractic manipulation, heat therapy and stretching techniques, are usually effective for alleviating the symptoms and healing the spine.
-If after several weeks, you are still experiencing pain, contact Laser Spine Institute to learn how one of our safe and effective outpatient minimally invasive procedures may help you rediscover your life without back or neck pain.
+If after several weeks, you are still experiencing pain, contact Laser Spine Institute to learn how one of our more effective outpatient minimally invasive procedures may help you rediscover your life without back or neck pain.